-But we’re talking only about permanent residence here, not conditional residence, as described next.
-The only people who become permanent residents immediately after applying for their green card are those whose marriages were already two years old or older at the time they were approved for the green card or entered the U.S. with their newly granted immigrant visa.
+But we're talking only about permanent residence here, not conditional residence, as described next.
+The only people who become permanent residents immediately after applying for a green card are those whose marriages were already two years old or older at the time they were approved for the green card or entered the U.S. with their newly granted immigrant visa.

-Also remember that, if and when you later apply for U.S. citizenship, you’re giving USCIS a reason to take another look at your file.
-Read the entry below concerning this issue.
+Also remember that, if and when you later apply for U.S. citizenship, you're giving USCIS a reason to take another close look at your file.
+Read the entry concerning citizenship, below, concerning this issue.

 If you have already applied for your green card and were approved for conditional residence (that is, received a two-year green card, as is given to spouses whose marriage was less than two years old at the date of green-card approval), you'll face some challenges when USCIS next looks at your case.

 The next USCIS review normally happens approximately two years after your conditional-residence approval date, after you submit USCIS Form I-751, as required.
 This form asks USCIS to remove the conditions on your residence and approve you for permanent residence (a status that doesn't expire, though the actual card does).

 The usual way of filling out Form I-751 is as a joint petition, signed by both spouses.
 The joint petition tells USCIS that the marriage is still real and ongoing.